Multi-task and few-shot learning in virtual flow metering: Empirical study

-Here, $u$ denotes choke valve opening, $p^{\textup{WH}}$ and $p^{\textup{DC}}$ denote pressures at the wellhead and downstream the choke valve, $T^{\textup{WH}}$ denotes wellhead temperature, $\eta^{\textup{OIL}}$ and $\eta^{\textup{GAS}}$ denote volumetric oil and gas fractions, $Q^{\textup{GL}}$ denotes volumetric gas lift rate and $Q^{\textup{TOT}}$ denotes total volumetric flow rate.
-Each data point consists of an average value of each measurement taken over an interval where flow is close to steady-state, detected using the technology described in \cite{Grimstad2016}.
+Flow conditions also differ across the wells, and many wells are likely to experience complex flow phenomena like slugging or critical flow.
+Using the rule of thumb which states that critical flow happens when $P^{\textup{DC}} < 0.544 P^{\textup{WH}}$ \cite{Ros1960, Ashford1974}, we estimate that 67 of the 80 wells experience some critical flow, and 28 of the 80 wells experience critical flow for more than 25\% of the available observations.
+No filtering is done to remove data points subject to such effects, neither in the training nor in the test set.

 Before processing, the observations were shifted and scaled to approximately lie in the unit interval.
-The measurements of total flow rate include both well tests and MPFM measurements, which our model could address through the use of separate precision parameters for each instrument type as done in \cite{Grimstad2021}.
+The measurements of total flow rate include both well tests and MPFM measurements, which our model could address through the use of separate precision parameters for each instrument type, as done in \cite{Grimstad2021}.
 However, for the sake of simplicity, we did not differentiate between the two types of data points in our experiments.
-The dataset consists 89 417 data points from $M = 80$ different wells.
+We also refer to \cite{Grimstad2021} for a discussion of homoscedastic versus heteroscedastic noise models.

+The oil and gas fractions $\eta^{\textup{OIL}}$ and $\eta^{\textup{GAS}}$ are only available from well tests and MPFM measurements.
+Thus, online observations of these variables will generally not be available to the model when it is used as a VFM.
+This may cause problems, because fractions tend to change significantly over time.
+The drift in fractions is apparent from Figure \ref{fig:fraction-timeseries}, which shows how the \textit{water cut} (WC), i.e. the ratio between flow rate of water and the total flow rate of all liquids, develops over time for the dataset used in this case study.
+As indicated by the figure, the water cut typically starts low (often close to zero) and increases steadily during the lifetime of the well, ending up at a high level (often approaching $100\%$).
+The gas fraction $\eta^{\textup{GAS}}$ also tends to vary over time in a similar, but somewhat less monotonic manner.